Ravenports/rvn-format/README.md

 the ability to discard the previous data in memory.

 The headers are different than TAR, but much more compact.
-Each file is represented by a 320-byte block
+Each file is represented by a 320-byte block.
+For the sake of overall compactness, the directory data including these headers are all compressed in the final archive.

 ```
 Index  Information     bytes